aerobless/thereabout/README.md

 + Visualise your location history as a heatmap on Google Maps
   + Filter by date range: custom, YTD, 1 year, 5 years, full history
 + Visualise a specific day as a polygon line on Google Maps
+  + Locate the first entry on the map
+  + Open Google Photos on the selected day
 + Geocoding: Search for any location on Google Maps
 + Deploy the application via Docker Compose
 + GitHub Build Pipeline